DFE-Digital/early-careers-framework/docs/source/get-started.html.md

 The production environment is the live environment which processes real data.

-{inset-text} Do not perform testing in the production environment as real participant and payment data may be affected.{/inset-text}
+<div class="govuk-inset-text"> Do not perform testing in the production environment as real participant and payment data may be affected.</div>

 ```
 API v1: